 How is that possible?
-Two copper plumbing leaks, in entirely different locations of the same house, in just 2 weeks?
-Believe it or not, this is not that uncommon.
+We perform slab leak detection services daily and believe it or not, this is not that uncommon.
 In fact in Orange County just to the north of San Diego there are over a dozen law suits pending with multiple copper pipe pinhole leaks as the reason.
 There are several class action suits filed by the residents of the Ladera Ranch area, all telling a similar story.
 Multiple pinhole pinhole plumbing leaks in their copper pipes.

 You are likely thinking how in the world does water corrode the inside of a copper pipe?
 Well, if you think about it, that idea isn't really that far fetched when you think about how water has shaped the surface of our earth.
 But is that what's really going on in the case of these copper water pipes leaking?
 Copper pipe has been used for decades without these kinds of issues.

 Over the decades these types of plumbing leaks have greatly increased.
 One community hired a contractor to try and figure out why one could look down their street and see house after house that had experienced a similar water leak in their copper pipe.
 Nothing could be found, so they began taking a look at the water itself.